marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/rand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RAND, random number generation

 .. _rand:

-.. index:: RAND

-.. index:: random number generation

 RAND --- Real pseudo-random number
 **********************************